Berylline hummingbird: Description

 The berylline hummingbird is 8 to 10 cm long.
 Males weigh about 4.4 g and females about 4.0 g.
 The bills of males of all subspecies have a black maxilla and a pinkish mandible with a black outer half.
 Adult males of the nominate subspecies S. b. beryllina have a bronze-green to coppery head, back and rump.
 Their uppertail coverts and tail are coppery to rufous.
 The bases of their primaries and secondaries are chestnut and show as a patch on the closed wing.
 Their underparts are glittering golden green.
 Adult nominate females are very similar to males, but with a paler and more grayish throat and belly.
 Their bills are entirely black.
 Juveniles are similar to females but with a grayish cinnamon belly.

-Subspecies S. b. viola has a grayish tinge on its back and rump, a fawn to cinnamon belly, and dark violet uppertail coverts and tail.
-S. b. lichtensteini is overall a lighter green than the nominate and its tail is silvery.
-S. b. sumichrasti males have duller green plumage than the nominate and a purplish gloss to the tail.
-Females' central tail feathers have a silvery to purple cast.
-S. b. devillei has more bronze on the back and rump than the nominate and a purplish to bronzy chestnut tail.

-Distribution and habitat

-The subspecies of berylline hummingbird are found thus: